GSA-TTS/identity-handbook/_articles/partnerships-ticket-handling.md

 updates as to your progress (as needed).
 For simple requests (e.g. questions that can be answered directly) this is not required but for longer lived tickets (e.g. a new integration launch) it is helpful to have a history for the request.
-The "Interal Note" section is also a great place to put a link to the Github Pull Request, as this helps anyone else viewing the ticket what progress has been made.
+The "Internal Note" section is also a great place to put a link to the Github Pull Request, as this helps anyone else viewing the ticket what progress has been made.

 ## Questions?
 Comments?
 Suggestions?